birkin/concurrency_template_code/README.md

 ## next...

+- set up dummy architecture to create a queue of jobs, limited by a capacitor/semaphore number.
+- have each job do some work (initially a simply delay of seconds, but later a call to httpbin)
 - create the file that will be written to synchronously.
-- set up dummy architecture to create a queue of jobs, limited by a capacitor/semaphore number.
-- have each job do some work (initially a simply delay of seconds, but later a call to httpbin) -- and then write the results to the backup file synchronously.
+- write the results to the backup file synchronously.
 - now that I have a better idea of what I want to do, go back and update the python code to match what I want to do in rust.

 - dockerize for super-easy setup.